jbirkenmaier/chess-game/README.md

 Future goals: </br>
 -Being able to import PGN Data and replay games </br>
 -Displaying the notation of the moves played </br>
--Multiplayer function, including the possibility for Hand-and-brain-chess </br>
+-Multiplayer function, including the possibility for Hand-And-Brain-Chess </br>

 Current progress: </br>
 12-08-23: You are able to move the pieces by entering the moves using the console.</br>